wso2/docs-is/en/docs/learn/multi-attribute-login.md

 Some claims have regex defined by default.
 If you need to define regex for a claim, follow the steps below.

-1. Open the WSO2 Identity Server Management Console.
+1. Open the WSO2 Identity Server management console.
 2. In the **Main** menu, under **Claims**, click **List**.
 3. Select the claim you want to provide the regular expression for and click **Edit**.
 4. Enter the regex pattern under the **Regular Expression** field.